JimmyRespawn/PassionNano/productblog/content/docs/iptv/updatelog.md

 IPTV Fluent is constantly receiving updates and in active development right now.

-## v1.0.47
+## v1.0.48

 Release date: TBD

 - Feature: Debugger for failing to grab a list or play a channel
 - Pro Feature: Backup and restore the app data in local file

+## v1.0.47

+Release date: 2026/3/2

-- Pro Feature: Customize unique option for each online list
+- Pro Feature: Set a unique EPG link for each online list
+- Improvement: Adjusted the EPG UI on the video playback page
+- Deprecation: Removed VLC audio output devices

 ## v1.0.46